mautic/mautic-community-handbook/pages/03.community-structure/01.governance-model/docs.md

 #### Core Committers
 The core committers are a small team that review proposed changes and have commit access to the core repository.
 These core committers are selected by the Project Lead based on their previous experience and project involvement.

-#### Maintainers
+#### Tiger Team Leaders
-The maintainers are individuals who have a level of responsibility over a particular area of the project (for example a particular Mautic Bundle).
-Maintainers are appointed by the Project Lead.
-Core contributors who have made substantial contributions may apply for maintainer status by writing to the Project Lead.
+The Tiger Team leaders are individuals who have a level of responsibility over a particular area of the project (for example a particular Mautic feature or bundle).
+Tiger Team leaders are appointed by the Project Lead.
+Core contributors who have made substantial contributions may apply for Tiger Team Leader status by writing to the Project Lead.

 #### Core Contributors
 Core Contributors are those individuals who assist in other areas of the project including patch contributions, documentation, translations and other key services for the Mautic core.
 Contributions are peer-reviewed and decided upon by the Core Committers, Release Leader, or Project Lead.
 Code contributions can be submitted by anyone.